MdRashid62/reactjs-tailwaind-pixabay-gallery/README.md

 ## Available Scripts

-In the proje directory, you can run:
+In the projec directory, you can run:

 ### `yarn start`